3xg3lin/3xg3lin.github.io/_posts/2023-12-13-mail-examination.markdown

 - Reply-to email address (if any)
 - Date/time

-Below is a checklist of the artifacts an analystb needs to collect from the email body:
+Below is a checklist of artifacts that an analyst should collect from the email body:
 - Any URL links (if an URL shortener service was used, then we'll need to obtain the real URL link)
 - The name of the attachment
 - The hash value of the attachment (hash type MD5 or SHA256)